 - The data used to create the preview snapshot are pulled from the MSDS application.

 - Students entering high school are assigned to a cohort, and rates are calculated by tracking individual student-level data.
-Reporting results are then displayed within GAD.
+Reporting results are then displayed in GAD.

-- For more information about GAD, please review the GAD web page.
+- For more information about GAD, please see the GAD web page.